 However, we do not live in that ideal world.
 Muslims are – in practice – not protected against hate speech that incites hatred against a community defined by their faith.

-In pursuit of the goal to refute ignorant misconceptions of Islam, MDI seeks to bring those it considers purveyors of such misconceptions, onto a fair and open platform to substantiate their claims against Islam, and bring their claims to public account.
+In pursuit of the goal to refute ignorant misconceptions of Islam, MDI seeks to bring those it considers purveyors of such misconceptions onto a fair and open platform to substantiate their claims against Islam and bring their claims to public account.

-The UAF states that many EDL demonstrations have led to the EDL running riot’,and that ‘thugs’ should not be debated.While this is true that many EDL demonstrations have ended up in violence, we’ll leave it to the British Police to deal with law and order.
+The UAF states that many EDL demonstrations have led to the ‘EDL running riot’, and that ‘thugs’ should not be debated.
+While it is true that many EDL demonstrations have ended up in violence, we’ll leave it to the British Police to deal with law and order.
 MDI’s choice to debate the EDL was not because they are violent, but because they represent one facet of anti-Muslim sentiment pervading the UK.

 Why debate?

-Secondly, the UAF’s approach to counter-demonstrate against the EDL on the streets, should not be the only way we engage the far-right.
+Secondly, the UAF’s approach to counter-demonstrate against the EDL on the streets should not be the only way we engage the far-right.
 In February 2012, Eleanor Davidson of the Leicester Council of Faiths forum had the following to say about the EDL:

-‘We all have to try to work out ways of engaging with these people to help them tackle their prejudice without recourse to anger and violence’.
+‘We all have to try to work out ways of engaging with these people to help them tackle their prejudice without recourse to anger and violence.

 In outlining the objectives of A Study Of The English Defence League, H.S.
 Lane states the following: